explodingdigg/bitchbotpriv/README.md

 # Bitch Bot
-made by nate, json, and bitch with <3
+made by nata, json, and bitch with <3